-Lok received her master of architecture from MIT and bachelor of arts in architecture and studio art from Wellesley College.
+Lok received her master of architecture at MIT and bachelor of arts at Wellesley College.
+Hannah won the 2018 Folly/Function Competition and is exhibiting work at the Pinkcomma Gallery in Boston.

 - ARCH 4509/6509: Drawing Housing Manifestos